nagarajanchinnasamy/simpledimple/README.md

 ## How can I build the code and run the tests?

+Install grunt and bower using:

+    npm install -g grunt
+    npm install -g bower

+To install the development dependencies, just run:

+    npm install
+    bower install

-To install the development dependencies, just run `npm install`, which will create a `node_modules` directory with the files required to run the [Grunt](http://gruntjs.com/) build system.
+which will create `node_modules` and `bower_components` folders with the files required to run the [Grunt](http://gruntjs.com/) build system.

-After modifying any of the `.js` files at the top of the repo, you can compile/minify the files into the `dist` directory by running `grunt` command.
-This also starts a webserver bound to port 3001 that can be used to list the examples using the URL: http://localhost:3001/examples/
+After modifying any of the `.js` files at the top of the repo, you can compile/minify the files into the `dist` directory by running

+    grunt

+This also starts a webserver bound to port 3001 that can be used to browse simpledimple home page that has links to **examples** and **fiddle** application.
+Browse the URL: http://localhost:3001/

+To run the tests, use:

+    grunt test

 ## How can I contribute?